-We consider the standard Virtual Cluster abstraction to model virtual networks with strict performance guarantees [5], [9], [26].
-A virtual cluster offers the tenant the illusion for all her Compute Units (CUs) to be attached to a single non-oversubscribed switch with a minimum bandwidth b guaranteed.
-If excess bandwidth is available, it can be used in addition to the reserved bandwidth, e.g., leveraging recently proposed extensions to TCP such as Seawall [32].
+We consider the standard Virtual Cluster abstraction to model virtual networks with strict performance guarantees [5], [7], [16].
+A virtual cluster offers the tenant the illusion for all her Compute Units (CUs) to be attached to a single nonoversubscribed switch with a minimum bandwidth b guaranteed.
+If excess bandwidth is available, it can be used in addition to the reserved bandwidth, e.g., using recently proposed extensions to TCP such as Seawall [22].